Artist’s conception of the original Kapaleeswara Shiva Temple on the Mylapore seashore.

 San Thome Bishop’s Museum: Are these the bones of the Chola prince whose tomb the Portuguese opened up in the Kapaleeswara Temple courtyard in 1523?
 And why are they still in the possession of the Madras-Mylapore Archdiocese?

-Pope John Paul II praying at the empty tomb of St. Thomas, San Thome Cathedral, in 1986.
-Though the Pope visited India twice, he had nothing to say about Thomas’s alleged visit in 52 CE.
-In his homily he treated the tomb as a memorial, not as an actual grave site.
+Pope John Paul II praying at the Portuguese-created tomb of St. Thomas, San Thome Cathedral Basilica, in 1986.
+Though the Pope visited India twice, he had nothing to say about St. Thomas’s alleged visit in 52 CE.
+In his homily he treated the tomb as a saint’s memorial, not a true burial place.

 Archbishop Dr. R. Arulappa: He fabricated fake palm leaf documents in an attempt to create a historical record for St. Thomas in India.